 The Demonstration Garden on the west side of our building (shown above) is home to a variety of vegetables, herbs, and some fruit.
 Our raised beds are made from a variety of materials.
 We also have an accessible gardening area that demonstrates techniques and garden bed options.
 The garden is also home to our composting area.
 Stop by any time to learn about what we are growing and our techniques.

 The Demo Garden Blog

 The Demo Garden Blog follows the work that our Master Gardeners do in our Demonstration Garden growing vegetables and herbs.
 You can enjoy a virtual visit when you cannot make it here for a live visit!
-The most recent post is below.
+Click the link for the most recent post.

 When is the last chance of frost in the spring?
 When is the first chance of frost in the fall?

 Generally, there is a minimal chance of frost about May 1st, and the soil is usually warm enough at that time to successfully plant tomatoes, peppers, and other warm season vegetables.
 There is about a 50% chance of frost on April 17th.
 Many years our last frost is earlier than that, but there is always a chance it is later.

 Our average first frost in the fall is around October 20th, although in some years a first frost might be in early October and in other years not until November or December.

 What site characteristics do I need to consider before starting a new vegetable garden or planting a fruit tree?